lxhelmer/ruuturetki/README.md

 - Frontend runs in a container with environment variables passed on Render as secret file
 - The frontend uses multiple leaflet map instances.
 - Orthoimaginery is loaded online from the cities wms-servers.
-More information of this service at [Helsingin ortoilmakuvat](https://hri.fi/data/fi/dataset/helsingin-ortoilmakuvat), [Turun seudun ilmakuva](https://www.avoindata.fi/data/fi/dataset/turun-seudun-ilmakuva) ja [Tampereen ilmakuvat](https://data.tampere.fi/data/en_GB/dataset?vocab_keywords_fi=Ilmakuvat).
+More information of this service at [Helsingin ortoilmakuvat](https://hri.fi/data/fi/dataset/helsingin-ortoilmakuvat), [Turun seudun ilmakuva](https://www.avoindata.fi/data/fi/dataset/turun-seudun-ilmakuva) and [Tampereen ilmakuvat](https://data.tampere.fi/data/en_GB/dataset?vocab_keywords_fi=Ilmakuvat).
 - The fronend communicates via token authenticated axios requests with the backend.
 - In production the backend is pinged periodically to keep it up while playing.